WayneWalterBerry/BigDrive/docs/scenarios/drag_files.md

 ## Step 3: Format Preparation

-BigDrive's `IDataObject` offers data in formats Notepad can understand:
+BigDrive's `IDataObject` offers data in formats that application can understand:

 ``` C#